eriksoaress/GolangIntroduc/README.md

 # GolangIntroduc
-This is my repository which I'll use to learn golang
+This is my repository which I'll use to learn GOLANG